PacktPublishing/Enterprise-Architecture-with-.NET/DemoEditor/README.md

 10. Add a `francesca` user.
 11. Assign this account the `director` role.

-Note that an export of the realm settings is provided in the `resources` folder, to speed up the process.
+Note that an export of the realm settings is provided in the `resources` folder, to speed up the process (to import, browse the file when in the `create realm` command; you will need to re-create the users, though).
 In a following version (which means another branch of this repository), we will also harden a bit the IAM, with an appended database to store setting in a persistant manner.

 ## Injecting some data